-Register-articulation-time sets the articulation time for the provided string in the current model in seconds.
+Register-articulation-time sets the articulation time for the provided string in the current model.
+If the optional parameter is provided as non-nil then the units for the time given will be milliseconds otherwise they will be seconds.
 If such a value is set then time is returned.
 If there is no current model or one of the parameters is invalid, then a warning is printed and nil is returned.

 Get-articulation-time returns the time it takes to articulate a string of text for the current model.
-That time will be either the explicit time that was set using register-articulation-time if one was set, or computed based on the length of the string and the values of the parameters :syllable-rate and :charper-syllable using this equation:
+That time will be either the explicit time that was set using register-articulation-time if one was set, or computed based on the length of the string and the values of the parameters :syllable-rate and :char-per-syllable using this equation:

-$$AT = Max(r L / c, r)$$
+AT = Max(r L / c, r)

-AT := articulation time for the string

-$r := value \ of \ the :syllable-rate \ parameter$

-L := the length of the string

-c := value of the :char-per-syllable parameter
+AT := articulation time for the stringr := value of the :syllable-rate parameterL := the length of the stringc := value of the :char-per-syllable parameter